-The Bureau of Land Management (BLM) manages about 245 million acres of public land, primarily located in 12 western states, including Alaska.
-The BLM also administers about 700 million acres of subsurface mineral estate throughout the nation.
+U.S. Department of the Interior Bureau of Land Management Mining Claims and Sites on Federal Lands also administers about 700 million acres of subsurface mineral estate throughout the nation.
 The BLM's multiple-use mission is to sustain the health, diversity, and productivity of the public lands for the use and enjoyment of present and future generations.
 The BLM accomplishes this mission by managing activities, such as outdoor recreation, livestock grazing, mineral development, and energy production, and by conserving natural, cultural, and other resources on public lands.
 The Federal Land Policy and Management Act (FLPMA) of 1976 provides that the public lands remain under the stewardship of the Federal Government, unless disposal is in the national interest and consistent with publicly approved land use plans, and that their resources be managed under a multipleuse concept that will best meet the present and future needs of the American people.
 Since mining is one of the multiple uses of BLM public lands, this pamphlet provides information on activities that fall under the Mining Law of 1872, as amended.